-The meeting is recommended to agree the following recommendations from the Joint Commissioning Committee:
+The meeting is recommended:

-- 1.1 To note the legal, financial and human resources work that is taking place with regard to the establishment of the companies. - 1.2 To note the decision of the Joint Commissioning Committee to appoint a Joint Shareholder committee as a sub-committee of the Joint Commissioning Committee consisting of four councillors (2 CDC and 2 SNC) with the terms of reference as set out in section 3 of this report. - 1.3 To agree that the Joint Commissioning Committee be given delegated powers to take all executive decisions with regard to any established and future shared service and ally executive decisions relating to any joint local authority owned company established pursuant to a shared service business case, subject to a similar decision being taken by the SNC Cabinet. - 1.4 To agree that delegated authority be given to the Joint Commissioning Committee to approve the nomination of elected Members and officers to be appointed as Directors by joint local authority owned companies, subject to a similar decision being taken by the SNC Cabinet. - 1.5 To agree that officers be requested to establish and register joint local authority owned companies limited by shares comprising a principal Company to be wholly owned by the Councils in equal shares and a subsidiary trading company to be majority owned by the principal company with a minority interest owned by the Councils to enable the Revenues and Benefits Business Case and other future commercial opportunities to be achieved, , subject to a similar decision being taken by the SNC Cabinet.
+- 1.1 To note the legal, financial and human resources work that is taking place with regard to the establishment of the companies. - 1.2 To appoint a Joint Shareholder committee as a sub-committee of the Joint Commissioning Committee consisting of four councillors (2 CDC and 2 SNC) with the terms of reference as set out in section 3 of this report. - 1.3 To recommend to Cabinet and the Executive that the Joint Commissioning Committee be given delegated powers to take all executive decisions with regard to any established and future shared service and ally executive decisions relating to any joint local authority owned company established pursuant to a shared service business case. - 1.4 To recommend to Cabinet and Executive that delegated authority be given to the Joint Commissioning Committee to approve the nomination of elected Members and officers to be appointed as Directors by joint local authority owned companies. - 1.5 To recommend to Cabinet and Executive that officers be requested to establish and register joint local authority owned companies limited by shares comprising a principal Company to be wholly owned by the Councils in equal shares and a subsidiary trading company to be majority owned by the principal company with a minority interest owned by the Councils to enable the Revenues and Benefits Business Case and other future commercial opportunities to be achieved.

-- 1.6 To agree that delegated authority be given to the Chief Finance Officer in consultation with members of the Joint Shareholder Committee to take all measures necessary to enable the establishment of jointly owned companies, where business cases have been agreed, subject to a similar decision being taken by the SNC Cabinet. - 1.7 To note that the Joint Commissioning Committee have requested officers to prepare a detailed implementation plan including a draft business case, financial model, articles of association, shareholder agreement and communications plan for the creation of the companies to be considered by the Joint Commissioning Committee.
+- 1.6 To recommend to Cabinet and Executive that delegated authority be given to the Chief Finance Officer in consultation with members of the Joint Shareholder Committee to take all measures necessary to enable the establishment of jointly owned companies, where business cases have been agreed. - 1.7 To request officers to prepare a detailed implementation plan including a draft business case, financial model, articles of association, shareholder agreement and communications plan for the creation of the companies to be considered by the Joint Commissioning Committee